 The Lower School's Mask Parade is a treasured fall tradition.
-Every year our art teacher and students outdo themselves with glittering, gorgeous creations to show off on a Friday afternoon near Halloween.
+Every year our art teacher and students outdo themselves with glittering, gorgeous creations to show off on Halloween.
 In addition to donning mixed-media masks, students carry handmade musical instruments.

 The entire Upper School student body and faculty, with the support of 30 to 40 parents, participate in the Half Day Whole Heart service project in mid-October (the afternoon of the PSAT test).
 On this day, students, teachers, and parent volunteers blanket the community and work with over a dozen nonprofits.
 This half day of service was instituted in 2003.

 First graders spend part of the fall and winter learning about the beauty and importance of the world's rainforests.
 To accompany their study, they have, for many years, held their annual First-Grade Penny Drive to raise money to purchase a section of the rainforest to be preserved.